ByteBendr/DearYou/README.md

 ### 💬 Send Messages

 Write something for someone.
-Sweet, emotional, honest, funny --- anything.\
+Sweet, emotional, honest, funny --- anything.
 Messages appear in beautiful chat bubbles.

 ### 🔄 Reply to Messages

-Every message can be replied to.\
+Every message can be replied to.
 This creates clean **conversation threads**.

 ### ❤️ React to Messages

-React with: - ❤️\
+React with:
+- ❤️
-- 👍\
+- 👍
 - 😊

 ### 📌 Pin Important Messages

-Pin messages to the top.\
+Pin messages to the top.
 Stored only on your device.

 ### 🔍 Search Messages